Dublin Airport: Safety and security

 DAA has its own branch of the Airport Police Service which is mandated to provide aviation and general policing at the airport.
 The Airport Police Station is centrally located on the Arrivals road between Terminals 1 and 2.
 The airport also has its own Airport Fire and Rescue Service which provides cover to the entire campus, its roadways and lands.

-The Office of the Revenue Commissioners provide a customs service to both passenger and cargo terminals, while the Department of Agriculture also has a presence in the airport.
-Irish Naturalisation and Immigration Service performs immigration checks on all international passengers arriving at the airport.
+The Revenue Commissioners provide a customs service to both passenger and cargo terminals, while the Department of Agriculture, Food and the Marine also has a presence in the airport.
+The Department of Justice, Home Affairs and Migration performs immigration checks on all international passengers arriving at the airport.
 The Gardaí also have a small sub-station located beside the old terminal.

 In 2016 it was confirmed that Garda Armed Support Units (ASU) would be deployed overtly to patrol Dublin Airport and Dublin Port full-time on foot inside terminal buildings and via vehicles outside and surrounding the perimeter to counter the rising threat of terrorist attacks in Europe.
 The decision was made as a direct result of the 2016 Brussels bombings in Belgium.

+Dublin Airport does not have facilities to segregate arriving passengers based on their origin airport.
+As a result, all arriving passengers (even those on domestic flights) must pass through immigration controls.

+In 2025, the implementation of C3 scanners led to the removal of the 100 ml limit for liquids in cabin baggage.
+Electronic devices and liquids may also be left in bags when going through checkpoints in both terminals.